AndreaPontrandolfo/sheriff/README.md

         },
     ];
     ```
-    or, if you already have a `eslint.config.js` in your project, just append "sheriff" to the configs array, like this:
+    or, if you already have a `eslint.config.js` in your project, just append `sheriff` to the configs array, like this:
     ```js
     // eslint.config.js